SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 3. Script Approvers

 These three security roles used for running scripts are not created by default in SCCM.
 Please refer to the below Roles to be configured.
-Additional notify permissions are added in SCCM 1810 version onwards.
+Additional notify permissions are added in the SCCM 1810 version onwards.

 Role Name: Script Runners